You don't have to accept severe period pain or heavy bleeding. Join the "Just a Period" campaign

 You can help us change this.

-The Better for Women Fund enables forward thinking donors to invest in the future of women’s health, starting with periods.
+Through the Better for Women Fund forward thinking donors are investing in the future of women’s health, starting with periods.

 Together we can: